2010 South Carolina Gamecocks football team

 The 2010 South Carolina Gamecocks football team represented the University of South Carolina in the 2010 NCAA Division I FBS football season.
 The team's head coach was Steve Spurrier, who was in his sixth season at USC.
-The Gamecocks played their home games at Williams-Brice Stadium in Columbia, South Carolina and were members of the East Division of the Southeastern Conference.
-The Gamecocks finished the season 9–5, 5–3 in SEC play to win the East Division.
-They earned their first appearance in the SEC Championship where they were defeated by Auburn 17–56.
-They were invited to the Chick-fil-A Bowl, where they were defeated by Florida State 17–26.
+The Gamecocks played their home games at Williams–Brice Stadium in Columbia, South Carolina and were members of the East Division of the Southeastern Conference.
+The Gamecocks finished the season 9–5, 5–3 in SEC play to win the East Division for the first and only time in program history.

+The division championship was made possible by a relatively weakened SEC East and several Gamecocks having successful seasons.
+Returning quarterback Stephen Garcia had another top-5 season for the school in many statistical categories.
+Wide receiver Alshon Jeffery had "one of the best SEC receiver seasons ever" as a finalist for the Biletnikoff Award.
+Running back Marcus Lattimore, in the only healthy season of his career, was named the National Freshman of the Year.
+The offense and defense were both statistically in the top half of the SEC.

+Following the season-opening win, the Gamecocks entered the AP Top 25 and would not leave it again until September 2014.
+In the fourth home game, South Carolina upset defending national champion No. 1 Alabama, which was on a nineteen-game winning streak.
+This was the first and only victory over a top-ranked team in program history.
+One month later, South Carolina clinched the SEC East by defeating No. 24 Florida in the Swamp for the first time in program history.
+Spurrier was carried off the field by his players.

+In the program's only appearance in the SEC Championship Game, the Gamecocks lost to No. 1 Auburn for the second time that season.
+Regardless, Spurrier was awarded his seventh and final SEC Coach of the Year Award.
+They were invited to the Chick-fil-A Bowl, where they were defeated by No. 23 Florida State.
+South Carolina finished the season ranked for the first time since 2001, and the nine-win season was only the third in program history.

 Preseason

 On April 10, 2010, the White squad defeated the Garnet squad, 21–17, in the annual Garnet & Black Spring Game, in front of a crowd of 22,000.

 Schedule

 The October 9 game against Alabama played host to ESPN's College GameDay, the program's 5th time hosting the popular ESPN show.